stablekernel/aqueduct/source/docs/http/channel.md

 ## Overview

-Applications receive and fulfill HTTP requests using controllers.
-A *controller* is an object that can process a request in some way.
-In general, there are two types of processing and therefore two types of controllers:
+Applications fulfill HTTP requests using *controllers*.
+A controller is an object that can process a request in some way.
+In general, there are two types of controllers:

-- Middleware controllers ensure the request meets some criteria.
-- Endpoint controllers fulfill a request.
+- Endpoint controllers fulfill a request (e.g., insert a row into a database and send a 200 OK response).
+- Middleware controllers verify something about a request (e.g., verifying the Authorization header has valid credentials) or modify the response created by an endpoint controller (e.g., add a response header).

 Controllers are linked together - starting with middleware and ending with an endpoint controller - to form a series of steps a request will go through.
+Every controller can either pass the request on to its linked controller, or respond to the request itself (in which case, the linked controller never sees the request).
+For example, an authorizer middleware will let a request pass if it has valid credentials, but will respond with a 401 Unauthorized response if the credentials are invalid.
+Some controllers, like `Router`, can have multiple controllers linked to it.

 These linked controllers are called the *application channel*.
+An application channel has a single entry point - the controller that will receive HTTP requests first.
+In a typical application, the entry point is a `Router`.
+Additional controllers are linked to the `Router` at startup to form a processing pipeline for your application.

-There is one application channel in an application.
+The application channel is defined by subclassing `ApplicationChannel`.
+There is one `ApplicationChannel` subclass per application.

-A channel has an entry point - the first controller that will receive HTTP requests.
-If the request meets some criteria, the entry point will send the request to one of its linked controllers.
-This process continues until the request reaches a endpoint controller.
-When a request doesn't meet the conditions of a controller, the controller will remove it from the application channel and send a response.
-Removing a request from a channel will prevent any other controller from processing the request.

-You subclass `ApplicationChannel` to define the channel for your application.
-Instances of your subclass are automatically created when an application starts.

 ### Building the ApplicationChannel

-The only requirement of an Aqueduct application is that it has exactly one `ApplicationChannel` subclass.
-This subclass must provide an implementation for `entryPoint`.
-This method creates and links together the controllers that are your application channel.
-The controller returned from this method will be the first to receive requests.
+An `ApplicationChannel` must override its `entryPoint` method to return the first controller in the channel.
+In the implementation of this method, every controller that will be used in the application is linked to either the entry point in some way.
 Here's an example:

 ```dart
 class AppChannel extends ApplicationChannel {